rutaolta/chromodifpipe/data_output/readme.txt

-dir for resulting files of whole pipeline. saved locally
+Here you can find overall results of the pipeline.